grobian/carbon-c-relay/README.md

         send to dc-old
         ;
     match *
-        send to dc-new1
+        send to
-        ;
-    match *
+			dc-new1
-        send to dc-new2
+			dc-new2
 		stop
         ;

 In this example all incoming metrics are first sent to `dc-old`, then